How To View Jupiter Through a Telescope

 One of the most captivating phenomena involving Jupiter and its moons are the shadow transits.
 These occur when one of the Galilean moons passes in front of Jupiter, casting a small, dark shadow onto the planet’s cloud tops.
 Shadow transits can be observed with a 3” (76mm) or larger telescope.
 They offer a unique opportunity to witness the Solar System in motion from our vantage point in real time.
 Occasionally, observers on Earth are treated to the remarkable sight of double or even triple transits, when two or three of the Galilean moons and their shadows cross Jupiter at the same time.
 These events are relatively rare due to the specific alignment required between Earth, Jupiter, and the moons.

 Jupiter has more than 90 additional moons, but most cannot be seen with typical hobby telescopes.
 However, if you have a large enough telescope, say 16” or larger, you may be able to see more than these four brightest moons.
 Observing the non-Galilean satellites of Jupiter is a challenging but rewarding task for experienced astronomers.
 Among Jupiter’s moons, Amalthea stands out due to its size.
 Despite being much smaller than the four Galilean moons (Io, Europa, Ganymede, and Callisto), Amalthea is significant as it is roughly equivalent in size to all of Jupiter’s non-Galilean moons combined.
-However, observing Amalthea is not an easy task due to its proximity to Jupiter and its faint magnitude of around 14,1.
+However, observing Amalthea is not an easy task due to its proximity to Jupiter and its faint magnitude of around 14.1.
 To catch a glimpse of this moon, you would need a telescope with an aperture of at least 20 inches, although a telescope of 36 inches or larger would be preferable.
 Amalthea orbits very close to Jupiter, completing an orbit in just 12 hours.

 Jupiter’s atmosphere is also marked by storms, the most famous of which is the Great Red Spot, which has gradually shrunk and sometimes becomes more of a pink or orange color than red.
 Other, smaller storm systems, called white ovals, can be seen as well.
 Between the belts and zones, there are sometimes intricate, wavy structures called festoons.
-Jupiter rotates once every approximately 10 hours, so that is fast enough for you to watch the Great Red Spot move even during a 1-hour observing session.
+Jupiter rotates once in approximately 10 hours, so that is fast enough for you to watch the Great Red Spot move even during a 1-hour observing session.

 Seeing and Transparency